-8. REGISTERED NURSES ON CALL
+8. REGISTERED NURSES AND TEAM LEADERS ON CALL

-- 8.1 Where Registered Nurses are required to be on call they shall be paid \$8.00 per hour while on call, and \$10 an hour for on call during public holidays. - 8.2 Registered Nurses will be paid a minimum of three hours or for time worked including travel or actual time worked whichever is greater.
-The registered nurse on call may call another nurse for assistance if required and may opt for free accommodation at the staff onsite accommodation. - 8.3 Payment of an on call allowance under this clause shall not be taken into account in determining maximum total earnings under subclause 4.5.
+- 8.1 Where Registered Nurses or Team Leaders are required to be on call, they shall be paid \$8.00 per hour while on call, and \$10 an hour for on call during public holidays. - 8.2 Registered Nurses or Team Leaders will be paid a minimum of three hours or for time worked including travel or actual time worked whichever is greater.
+The Registered Nurse or Team Leader on call may call another nurse for assistance if required and may opt for free accommodation at the staff onsite accommodation. - 8.3 Payment of an on call allowance under this clause shall not be taken into account in determining maximum total earnings under subclause 7.4.